Progressive Counting (PC)

 Summer 2021 - ONLINE (Adult + Child Focus)

-August 30-September 3, October 12, and December 6.
+August 30-September 3, 2021; October 12, December 6.
 All days are 9:00-5:00 Eastern time unless otherwise specified.
 Note that participants outside the USA will receive electronic versions of the materials, or pay extra for shipping for the hard copies.
-Co-sponsored by R. Cassidy Seminars.
-Instructor: Ricky Greenwald, PsyD. or other faculty.
+Instructor: Ricky Greenwald, PsyD.

 March 21-24, April 25, May 16.
 All days are 9:00-5:00 Eastern time unless otherwise specified.
 Note that participants outside the USA will receive electronic versions of the materials, or pay extra for shipping for the hard copies.
-Co-sponsored by R. Cassidy Seminars.
 Instructor: Ricky Greenwald, PsyD. or other faculty.
+Registration open until March 21, 2022.

 Special Needs: Requests to local sponsor/registrar for special accommodations.